10 Snacks for Ulcerative Colitis

 Edamame is also a good source of numerous nutrients including magnesium, phosphorus, calcium, zinc, selenium, potassium, manganese, B-vitamins, vitamin C, choline, vitamin A, vitamin K, and healthy fat sources.
 A typical serving size of edamame is roughly ½ cup.

-Optional: Add nuts (~¼ cup) if well-tolerated to this snack to make it more satiating.
+Optional: Add nuts (~¼ cup) if well-tolerated or a side of nut butter to this snack to make it more satiating.

 Sliced Veggies and Dairy-free cheese